2acrestudios/wolf-spider/README.md

-# web-to-pdf-spider
+# Wolf Spider
+## web-page-to-pdf converter
-This dude will crawl the whole thing.
+This dude will crawl the whole thing and make you some sweet PDFs.